-> Call your doctor if you experience nausea while taking Descovy.
-Your doctor may examine you to see if your nausea is a sign of a more serious side effect.
+Call your doctor if you experience nausea while taking Descovy.
+Your doctor may examine you to determine whether your nausea is a sign of a more serious side effect.

 Immune reconstitution syndrome

-Immune reconstitution syndrome (IRS) is a possible side effect of Descovy when the drug is taken to treat HIV.
-This may also be called immune reconstitution inflammatory syndrome.
+Immune reconstitution syndrome is a possible side effect of Descovy when the drug is taken to treat HIV.
+This condition may also be called immune reconstitution inflammatory syndrome (IRIS).

 - Symptoms caused by your immune system reacting to infections that may already be present in your body.
 These symptoms may develop unexpectedly due to a previously undiagnosed infection.
 Or they may be from a previously treated infection.